-New OrleansMetropolitan Planning Area
+New Orleans Metropolitan Planning Area

-The New Orleans Metropolitan Planning Area includes the urbanized parts of both St. John the Baptist Parish and St. Charles Parishes, the northern urbanized portion of Jefferson Parish, the entirety of Orleans Parish, and downriver into the urbanized portions of St. Bernard and Plaquemines Parishes.
+The New Orleans Metropolitan Planning Area (MPA) includes the urbanized parts of both St. John the Baptist Parish and St. Charles Parishes, the northern urbanized portion of Jefferson Parish, the entirety of Orleans Parish, and downriver into the urbanized portions of St. Bernard and Plaquemines Parishes.
 It is transected by the lower Mississippi River and bounded on the north by Lake Pontchartrain.

-The MPA, according to the 2010 census, had a total population of nearly 900,000 people.
+In 2018 the urbanized area had a total population of nearly 958,227 people.
 There are six incorporated cities in Jefferson Parish: Gretna, Kenner, Harahan, Westwego, Lafitte and Grand Isle, while the city of New Orleans is coterminous with Orleans Parish.
 Other population centers include Belle Chasse, Chalmette, Harvey, Laplace, and Metairie.
 Major employment and commercial centers include the New Orleans Central Business District, Elmwood, Lakeside/Fat City, and the Jefferson Highway Ochsner Medical Center complex.

-Within these six parishes there over 1,190 miles of Federal Aid roadways, of which 660 miles are state owned, including one interstate highway, I-10, and three interstate spurs.
+Within the New Orleans MPA there are 1,781 miles of Federal Aid roadways, including one interstate highway, I-10, and three interstate spurs.
 There are five transit providers that, in 2019, provided over 20 million trips to passengers on buses, streetcars, and ferries.